Iliff station: Station layout

-Iliff station is a Regional Transportation District (RTD) light rail station in Aurora, Colorado.
 The station is located alongside Interstate 225 at Iliff Avenue, a little more than one block west of South Blackhawk Street.
-The station opened on February 24, 2017, and is served by the H and R lines.
 Iliff station has a 600 space parking structure owned and operated by the City of Aurora.
 A transit-oriented development project including 424 residences is under construction southeast of the station.
+There are no bus connections from this station.